VisionEval/VisionEval-Docs/docs/04-inputs.md

 </tbody>
 </table>

 ### region_hh_driver_adjust_prop.csv {#verspm-region_hh_driver_adjust_prop.csv}

-This file is optional and can be used to adjust the estimate of household drivers by age cohort.
+This file is OPTIONAL and can be used to adjust the estimate of household drivers by age cohort.
 The file specifies the relative driver licensing rate relative to the model estimation data year in order to account for observed or projected changes in licensing rates.

 * **Drv15to19AdjProp**: Target proportion of unadjusted model number of drivers 15 to 19 years old (`1` = no adjustment)
 * **Drv20to29AdjProp**: Target proportion of unadjusted model number of drivers 20 to 29 years old (`1` = no adjustment)
 * **Drv30to54AdjProp**: Target proportion of unadjusted model number of drivers 30 to 54 years old (`1` = no adjustment)
 * **Drv55to64AdjProp**: Target proportion of unadjusted model number of drivers 55 to 64 years old (`1` = no adjustment)
 * **Drv65PlusAdjProp**: Target proportion of unadjusted model number of drivers 65 or older (`1` = no adjustment)

 Here is a snapshot of the file:
 <table>
  <thead>